-The sales process has evolved rapidly and customers’ relationship with marketing is different than what it used to be.
-Today’s consumers are researching products and services on their own.
-Consumers are more cautious and they are reluctant to engage with businesses until later in the decision-making process.
-Thus it’s becoming harder for marketers to build customer trust and loyalty.
-New age marketers need to build sophisticated, efficacious lead nurturing strategies to build meaningful relationships and trust with prospects that are both relevant and consistent.
+The sales process has evolved rapidly, and customers’ relationships with marketing are different than they used to be.
+Today’s first consumers are researching products and services on their own.
+Consumers are more cautious, and they are reluctant to engage with businesses until later in the decision-making process.
+Thus, it’s becoming harder for marketers to build customer trust and loyalty.
+New-age marketers need to build sophisticated, efficacious lead-nurturing strategies to build meaningful relationships and trust with prospects that are both relevant and consistent.

-Consumers have accessibility to more options than ever before and hence they are pickier about who and how they interact with brands.
-The general expectations of today’s consumer is a personalised and timely interaction.
-Lead nurturing campaigns are important as they help brands to measure the interests of prospects, understand the prospect behaviour in-depth, and create a more streamlined buyer journey that converts a lead into a customer.
+Consumers have access to more options than ever before, so they are pickier about who and how they interact with brands.
+First, the general expectation of today’s consumer is a personalised and timely interaction.
+Lead nurturing campaigns are important as they help brands measure the interests of prospects, understand prospect behavior in-depth, and then create a more streamlined buyer journey that converts a lead into a customer.
 According to a 2015 report commissioned by Salesforce, 65% of B2B buyers only engage with a vendor sales rep after they’ve already made a purchase decision.
-The study also found that 83% of those customers only want to hear from a business only if they are able to be relevant and contextual to the customers’ preferences.
+The study also found that 83% of those customers only want to hear from a business if it is relevant and contextual to their preferences.

 Why is lead nurturing important?

 Lead nurturing plays a critical role in building a brand.
 It helps to build brand awareness about a business and its products and services to gain the trust of prospects.
-By building credibility, a brand can position itself as a reliable and trustworthy partner whose offerings would be a valuable addition for the prospects.
-Today’s sales cycle is longer and it is expensive for a company.
-Nurturing leads can shorten the sales cycle through consistent and relevant communication.
-Lead nurturing can really help companies to grow their business.
+By building credibility, a brand can position itself as a reliable and trustworthy partner whose offerings would be a valuable addition to its prospects.
+Today’s sales cycle is longer and more expensive for a company.
+In addition, nurturing leads can shorten the sales cycle through consistent and relevant communication.
+Lead nurturing can really help companies to grow their businesses.

 Developing a lead nurturing strategy can help organizations to grow their business while reducing the cost of acquiring new customers and gaining a competitive advantage over others.